 Topics covered under Quantitative Techniques were:

 Questions were based on almost all the topics and could be solved easily using options.
-Questions were of easy to moderate difficulty level.
+Difficulty level easy to moderate.

 Topics covered under Data Interpretation were:

 In Data Interpretation, there was one table and one bar graph contains one question each.
-These involved simple calculations like addition & percentages.
-One question was regarding Data Sufficiency as well.
+These involved simple calculations like addition & percentages with Pie Chart and Line Graph.

 Section II : Logical Reasoning